Car insurance isn’t just the responsible thing to do. It’s the law. Get the coverage you need to protect your assets.

 If you’ve had an accident, there’s a good chance that your auto insurance rates could go up.
 Statistically, drivers who have been in one accident are more likely to be involved in another.
 Each insurance company varies in how far back they look at your accident record, how much an accident affects your rates, and how they weight certain types of accidents.
 If you’ve had an accident, shopping for a lower rate more frequently can help you get your insurance costs back down sooner.

 Start Your Quote

 Your independent insurance agent can help you find the right coverage at the right price.
-Sagen & Associates Insurance serves Brodhead and Shawano, WI.
+Sagen & Associates Insurance serves the Brodhead and Kenosha, WI area.
 Contact us now to get started or request more information.